Peter Sleep: 1979 Tour of India

-Sleep was picked on the 1979 tour to India.
+Sleep was selected on the 1979 tour to India.
 He was one of three spinners in the squad, the others being Jim Higgs and Bruce Yardley.
 This meant Sleep had to break a contract he had signed with the Lancashire League, and Sleep was fined.

 Sleep began the Indian tour slowly but took five wickets against South Zone.
 According to the Canberra Times "three of them [the wickets] were from loose deliveries which a batsman of Gavaskar's class would put away.
 He does have the happy knack of taking wickets with bad balls, but there are doubts about his ability to bowl tightly enough against batsmen who were brought up playing spin bowling."

 He later took 5–71 and made a fifty against Central Zone, which put him in the frame for selection in the Australian team for the third test.
 He did not achieve this but was selected in the team for the 4th test, where he took no wickets but scored 64 in Australia's second innings, helping Australia draw.
 Sleep took part in two crucial partnerships: 76 with Dav Whatmore and 51 with Geoff Dymock.
 "He will never hit a better 64 in his life" said contemporary reports.

 Bruce Yardley's return from illness saw Sleep relegated to 12th man for the fifth test.
 He was next used in the sixth test, taking no wickets and making four runs, though he did suffer stomach cramps throughout the game.

-Test Wilderness
+Test Wilderness and Brief Recall

 On his return to Australia, Sleep was unable to force himself back into the test side at home or in the tour of Pakistan, the selectors preferring to select Ray Bright, Graeme Beard and Jim Higgs.
 In 1979-80 he made 514 first class runs at 34.26 and took 19 wickets at 36.78.

 In 1980 he scored 663 runs at 41 and took 22 wickets at 34, but was overlooked for the 1981 Ashes in favour of Bright and Beard.

 In 1981-82 Sleep scored 438 first class runs at 29.20 and took 26 wickets at 33.76, being an important part of South Australia's Sheffield Shield winning team.

-Brief Recall: 1982 Tour to Pakistan

 Sleep's consistent performances at first class level saw him selected on Australia's 1982 tour of Pakistan.
+"I have something to prove this time," said Sleep, "both to myself and to the selectors.
+I'll just do my best in Pakistan and hope to establish myself.
+I think a leg spinner has more to offer than an off spinner particularly a leg spinner who can bat.
+The spinner who bats better than the other will obviously be first choice."

 An illness to Bruce Yardley saw Sleep picked to play in the second test, where he took 1–158 and scored 30 runs over two innings.
 He was replaced in the third test by Terry Alderman.
 He took one first class wicket on tor with an average of 246.00.